AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 Regarding Lilienfeld's Choir, while we don't have the actual raw data from the AP tests, we can infer some information about the noise and estimate that the actual thermal noise of the amplifier is about 0.8uV over the normal audio band.
 This equates to a noise density of 5.6nV/√Hz, which is pretty good.
-It is about 24dB greater than the lowest noise phono preamplifiers in the world (an example being the Pass Lab's [Xs Phono](https://passlabs.com/sites/default/files/pass_product_brochure_15.pdf)).
+It is about 24dBV greater than the lowest noise phono preamplifiers in the world (an example being the Pass Lab's [Xs Phono](https://passlabs.com/sites/default/files/pass_product_brochure_15.pdf)).
 On the other hand, it is quite low compared with other low noise peers (First Watt's [F1 and F2 amps](http://www.firstwatt.com/prod.html) being good examples, though are a bit larger amplifiers).
+In the case of the best of the referenced list, Lilienfeld's Choir measures up at about 31dBV *lower* noise.

 What matters most is that we are able to understand the amplifier more and improve it.
-Knowing that the noise density is 5.6nV/√Hz opens the door to questions regarding how we can further reduce it, investigate if there are topology considerations that could help, etc.  It is very important to know how to quantify your product in order to make it better.
+Knowing that the noise density is 5.6nV/√Hz opens the door to questions regarding how we can further reduce it.
+It is very important to know how to quantify your product in order to make it better.
+In the case of Lilienfeld's Choir, it is disappointing that the noise density measures at that level.
+I would expect based on the noise of the specific devices used in Lilienfeld's Choir that it would be lower.
+The question is what is the cause of the higher than expected result.
+Is there power supply noise coupling to the output, and should the amplifier topology be to blame?
+Perhaps there is an unexpected opportunity for noise generation, something like an unseen injection coupled in an unexpected way.
+Knowing that it is higher gives me the opportunity to reflect on the design and lower it further!